-Gap Tuition Assistance provides funding to eligible applicants enrolling in a GAP-approved certificate program in occupations including healthcare, advanced manufacturing, and transportation.
-The GAP Tuition Assistance program enables individuals to gain the necessary skills to obtain a job in an in-demand field!
+Our tuition assistance program provides funding to eligible applicants enrolling in an approved certificate program in occupations including healthcare, advanced manufacturing, and transportation.
+The tuition assistance program enables individuals to gain the necessary skills to obtain a job in an in-demand field!

 Non-credit certificate programs are not eligible for federal financial aid, but this program bridges the funding gap for those students pursuing short-term certificates.

-Assistance with your direct training costs including tuition, books, required fees, and equipment for GAP-approved classes.
+Assistance with your direct training costs including tuition, books, required fees, and equipment for approved classes.
 If the class you are looking for isn't listed here, contact us for more information.

 - Medical Billing & Coding